-The matters to be considered and voted upon at the Meeting
+The matters to be considered and voted upon at the Meeting will be:

-will be:

-1. ELECTION OF DIRECTORS.
-To elect ten persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
-The Board of Directors' nominees are: Eugene R. Conahan, Michael R. Giordano, David Lin, M.K.
-Lu, Shing Mao, Michael A. Rosenberg, Erich E. Schaedlich, Leonard M. Silverman, Raymond Soong, and William J. Spires.

-2. RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS.
-To ratify the appointment of Moss Adams LLP as the Company's independent certified public accountants for the year ending December 31, 1999.
+- 1. ELECTION OF DIRECTORS.
+To elect eight persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
+The Board of Directors' nominees are: C.H.
+Chen, Michael R. Giordano, David Lin, M.K.
+Lu, Shing Mao, Leonard M. Silverman, Raymond Soong, and John M. Stich. - 2.
+AMENDMENT OF CERTIFICATE OF INCORPORATION.
+To approve an amendment to Article Four of the Company's Certificate of Incorporation to increase its authorized shares of Common Stock from 9,000,000 to 30,000,000. - 3.
+RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS.
+To ratify the appointment of Moss Adams LLP as the Company's independent certified public accountants for the year ending December 31, 2000. - 4.
+OTHER BUSINESS.

-3. OTHER BUSINESS.
 To transact such other business as properly may come before the Meeting or any adjournment thereof.